Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - Spoken languages: Spanish is the official language.
 Native languages such as Mapudungun and Quechua are spoken only by a limited few.

-- Major religions: Around 63% of Chileans belong to the Catholic church, while 15% identify themselves as Protestant or Evangelical Christians.
+- Major religions: Around 66% of Chileans belong to the Catholic church, while 16% identify themselves as Protestant or Evangelical Christians.

 - Largest cities: Santiago is the largest city in Chile, with a population of nearly 6 million.
 Concepción and Valparaíso are the next largest cities, each with just under 1 million residents.

-Why move to Chile
+Why Choose Chile

 - Some organizations have praised Chile as having the most advanced medical care in Latin America.
 There is a good public healthcare system (available to expats), though you can opt for private insurance if you want.
 The medical facilities tend to be surprisingly modern, and the medical staff is very well educated.
 The country also has a good reputation in practicing successful preventative medicine.